What Is Emergency Maintenance? (And Why It’s Important)

 A solid emergency maintenance plan should include the following steps:

-• Develop a team of emergency maintenance technicians: You should know in advance who you would call in the event of different types of emergencies, such as plumbers, electricians or equipment technicians.
+• Develop a team of emergency technicians: You should know in advance who you would call in the event of different types of emergencies, such as plumbers, electricians or equipment technicians.
 Make sure you select professionals or companies that offer 24/7 service, as you never know when an emergency will occur.
 Also ensure that staff know who to contact and how, such as by having a centralized database of emergency contacts.

-• Define emergency maintenance responsibilities: In addition to knowing who to contact in case of emergency, you need clearly defined emergency maintenance responsibilities so employees know what to do in these situations.
+• Define responsibilities: In addition to knowing who to contact in case of emergency, you need clearly defined emergency maintenance responsibilities so employees know what to do in these situations.
 For example, if you want employees to first contact a facility manager or property manager to assess an emergency, that expectation needs to be clearly communicated.
 From there, the protocol might be that the manager contacts the appropriate emergency technician.
 At the same time, you might define responsibilities so that employees know who’s responsible in the event the manager is unavailable.

 • Dedicate time to assess future risk management: Lastly, an emergency maintenance plan should also involve a post-game recap of sorts.
 Not only do you want to report on the work that was done, but you should ideally review what happened and see if you can come up with a plan to try to prevent those types of issues from happening in the future.
-So, your emergency maintenance plan might involve a protocol like holding a meeting between the facilities or maintenance teams and the lines of business affected by the emergency the day after it occurs.
+So, your plan might involve a protocol like holding a meeting between the facilities or maintenance teams and the lines of business affected by the emergency the day after it occurs.

-How a CMMS Can Help Prevent Emergency Maintenance in the Future
+How a CMMS Can Help

 Emergency maintenance should be a last resort.
 Ideally, you can get ahead of the problem before it puts lives or livelihoods at risk.
 Using CMMS software can make it easier to assign, track and report on preventive maintenance tasks for key equipment and assets.
 It can help create work orders for everything from conducting carbon monoxide tests and checking smoke detectors to having a renter report a clogged toilet to a property management company.
 That way, everyone can get on the same page, and you can reduce the risks of maintenance issues festering until they turn into emergencies.